haskell/blog.haskell.org/content/stability-working-group/index.md

 ## Who am I?

+I am Trevis, chair of the Stability Working Group.
 The health of the Haskell ecosystem is very important to me.
 Most of my professional career to this point has involved using Haskell.
 As such it is in my own best interest to help the community to be healthy and grow.
 That way I can continue to work in the language and ecosystem!
 Even prior to my professional career, I used Haskell as an undergraduate.
 Despite it not being a part of the curriculum and being met with skepticism from several advisors that I could ever find work in Haskell.

-Working as first a member and now chair of the Haskell Foundation Stability Working Group has been enlightening.
+Working first as a member and now chair of the Haskell Foundation Stability Working Group has been enlightening.
 Over the last few years two things have become very apparent.
 First, that there is a real appetite for movement from practitioners on some notion of stability.
 Second, getting things done in this area takes much more time and effort than it would seem.

 With the appetite from practitioners and effort in mind, let me describe my views on stability, the operating goals of the Stability Working Group, who the group is, what we have been working on, and how you can help.